WhereJuly/65-env-schema-cli/implementation.md

   - Locally in `master` branch run `npm run package:build` and `npm run package:publish`.
   - Will test and build the package;
   - Push to remote.
-  - Pushes the [subtree](#manage-public-version-with-git-subtree) to the remote dedicated public repository;
   - The push to master will trigger the CI; Check its success;
-  - The CI must create and push the `oas-markdown-merger@vX.X.X` tag to the monorepo;
+  - The CI must create and push the `env-schema-cli@vX.X.X` tag to the monorepo;
   - The CI must publish test coverage;
-  - Manually push `oas-markdown-merger@vX.X.X` tag to the public split repository;

 ## Manage Public Version with Git Subtree